 When your baby is finished nursing:

-- Your nipples will have a normal, rounded shape and they should not look pinched.
+- Your nipples should be their normal shape and they should not look pinched.

 You and your baby are unique.